alexandros-georgantas/coko-server/README.md

 The server provides authorization checks through using `graphql-shield`.
 You can access all of shield's exports (eg. `rule`, `and`, `or` etc.) through `@coko/server/authorization`.
 The only exception is `shield`, which is used internally by the server.
+Besides shield's exports, two helpers, `isAdmin` and `isAuthenticated` are provided.

 To get started, declare your permissions in any file you want: